What is

 or hate.
 The psychoanalyst Jacques Lacan taught

-that this common love is a belief in
+that this common “love” is a belief in

-another; [1] that is, it is
+another; [1] that

-the reciprocal of love, means that your belief in the other person has, for
+for your personal fulfillment.
+(Hate, being the reciprocal of love, means that your

-some reason, dissolved.)
-And in this transference the clients intense
+belief in the other person has, for some reason, dissolved.)
+And in this transference

-must be resolved within the psychotherapeutic work.
+problems that must be resolved within the psychotherapeutic work.

 For example,